openalea-incubator/adel/doc/user/manual.rst

 * :ref:`tilleringT <tilleringT>`: the dynamic of tillering.
 * :ref:`cardinalityT <cardinalityT>`: the theoretical and the simulated cardinalities of each cohort and each axis.

+All routines also produce a dictionary which stores:

+* the values of the arguments of :func:`gen_adel_input_data <alinea.adel.plantgen.plantgen.gen_adel_input_data>`,
+* and the values of the attributes of :mod:`params <alinea.adel.plantgen.params>`.
+This dictionary is aimed to log the configuration used for the construction.

 .. _levels_of_completeness: